• Skip to primary navigation

 side shot of roasting tomato

 Roasting: It is the key step in making this tamatar chutney.
-Tomatoes and green chilies roasted/grilled over the direct fire flame gives chutney an intense smokey flavor.
+Tomatoes and green chillies roasted/grilled over the direct fire flame give chutney an intense smokey flavour.
 You can grill them in a BBQ as well.

 aerial shot of roasted tomato chutney in a steel bowl with a spoon